sam14032000/sam14032000.github.io/_pages/about.md

 ------
 For details of my formal education, please view my [CV](https://sam14032000.github.io/cv/).
 If you found my profile interesting and want to discuss more, do send me an email at [sakshama135@gmail.com](mailto:sakshama135@gmail.com).

 P.S.
-I'm open to discussing philosophy too :)
+I'm open to discussing different sects of philosophy too :)